 There’s a popular belief that the Chinese only buy discounted products.
 Promotions, deals, and freebies have become quite common for most websites.
 If you aren’t implementing a discount strategy, you run the risk of losing customers to your competitors.

 According to a survey, 70 percent of Chinese e-shoppers buy discounted products.
 Consumer behavior patterns are changing and people are considering the value and quality of the product along with the price.
-A majority of Chinese shoppers buy products on discounts but they also demand a combination of uniqueness, quality, and value for money.
+A majority of Chinese shoppers buy products at discounts but they also demand a combination of uniqueness, quality, and value for money.

 How Discounts Spice Up the Consumer Market

 The country has introduced some policies to boost consumption in the market to improve the condition and make up for the losses acquired during the pandemic.
 Public and private sector enterprises in China are coming together to devise and experiment with new methods to fuel domestic consumption and make the economy stronger.

 The most popular and effective of these methods are cash coupons and discounts.
 Governments in various provinces have announced to offer of millions of coupons and vouchers to boost consumption in sectors like cinemas, hotels, and scenic spots as well as products like cars and other luxuries.
 Giant retailers are leveraging live streaming to market their services.

 Big stores have started introducing virtual shops through WeChat and offering discounts on a wide array of products across categories including fresh produce, clothing, and jewelry.
 Such a package of online to offline stimuli aims to keep the consumers informed when they are not able to visit the store.

 Discounted prices are likely to help premium businesses whose expensive products and services were not easily attainable by those on a budget.
 However, public-private partnerships can bring long-term success.
 Government agencies have been advocating online shopping through live streaming sessions while retailers had out shopping coupons to purchase different items.